JuanAyala7/JuanAyala7/README.md

 # Hi, I'm Juan :wave::man:

 You are witnessing the development of a developer!
-I'm currently learning through Angela Yu's Web Development Course via Udemy to introduce myself to the skills I need to master in order to become an awesome developer.
+I'm currently learning to become a Full Stack Developer by learning the skills I need to master in order to become an awesome developer.

 ## Find me on the web :earth_americas::
 - Building my connections and sharing updates on <a href="https://www.linkedin.com/in/juan-ayala-036a96249/">LinkedIn</a> :briefcase: